kmk85/HarriganKrejsa_ENV872_EDA_FinalProject/README.md

 For this project, we aim to explore how forest elephants are using trails in Gabon.
 We received these two datasets from Dr. Amelia Meier (Duke University).

 IV_tracklogs.csv:
-This dataset includes the tracklogs of elephants, which is the GPS device recording where the file teams were walking.
+This dataset includes the tracklogs of elephants, which is the GPS device recording where the field teams were walking.
 Dates of tracklogs: Feb 2018 - May 2018
 Data contained in this dataset: site, date, time, latitude, and longitude (everything is in decimal degrees WGS84)